 - 4.1.
-The Executive Committee comprises Core Executive positions detailed below, and one (1) delegate per club. - 4.2.
+The Executive Committee comprises Core Executive positions detailed below in sub-para 5-15. - 4.2.
 Each Core Executive member will be provided with a Committee Shirt in Centre colours to readily identify them as committee members.
-The shirt should be worn at all Centre meetings and consideration should be given to wearing the shirt at other Special Meetings including State Events. - 4.3.
-Executive Committee members are to aim to gain qualifications as key officials so as to be able to provide informed advice at Centre competitions whilst serving on the Executive.
+The shirt should be worn at all Centre meetings and consideration should be given to wearing the shirt at other Special Meetings including State Events.